ShimmyMySherbet/PlayerIPPatch/README.md

+# UPDATE: Nelson fixed the issue,

 # PlayerIPPatch
-An unofficial patch for Player IP issues since the latest update for Unturned
+An unofficial patch for Player IP issues since the latest update for Unturned.
+Using this patch could could interfere with the official patch.

 Fixes player IP's showing up as 0.0.0.0